 For some consumers, searching for a local product or service can be a personal experience.
 Some value the fact that they are being shown results within their local community, as opposed to larger corporations.
 Many consumers use Google above other search engines because they trust the relevance of their results.
 When Google starts introducing paid ads in local search results, that trust may start to be diluted.

 Consumers may feel ‘tricked’ by being shown a paid result above the most relevant business for them (in googles opinion!)
-That being said how often is the top result in the local-pack the most relevant?
-With spam rife in many industries how can we be sure that the top-ranked business is there on genuine merit and not because the business that has gamed the system the best by working on their GMB listing, citation building, or simply by hiring a determined Local SEO consultant?
+That being said, how often is the top result in the local-pack the most relevant?
+With spam rife in many industries how can we be sure that the top-ranked business is there on genuine merit and not because the business that has gamed the system the best?
+It’s always essential to keep by working on your GMB listing, citation building using a local citation service or by yourself, or simply by hiring a determined Local SEO consultant.